-Free yourself from managing investments, continue receiving income, and support College of Saint Elizabeth
+Free yourself from managing investments, continue receiving income, and support Saint Elizabeth University

 Does this sound familiar?
 You have owned stocks, mutual funds, or investment real estate for many years.
 The value has appreciated substantially, but if you sell now a significant portion of your profit will be lost to taxes.
 You now want a source of dependable income without the time, effort, and complexity of managing your investments.
-And if you could accomplish those goals and support College of Saint Elizabeth, that would be all that you could hope for.
-Consider achieving all of your objectives with a gift to a Charitable Remainder Unitrust that will ultimately benefit CSE.
+And if you could accomplish those goals and support Saint Elizabeth University, that would be all that you could hope for.
+Consider achieving all of your objectives with a gift to a Charitable Remainder Unitrust that will ultimately benefit SEU.

 The benefits of establishing a Charitable Remainder Unitrust